Top Things to Do While in Bhutan

 Hike to the Tiger’s Nest Monastery

-The Tiger’s Nest Monastery is over 3 century old and it is located in Paro valley.
+The Tiger’s Nest Monastery is over 3 century old and it is located in Paro Valley.
 The hike is included in every visitor’s itinerary and has thus become the most popular and most visited attraction in Bhutan.
-Its popularity is due to its legendary history and the location of the monastery and its architectural marvel.
+Its popularity is due to its legendary history the location of the monastery and its architectural marvel.
 The monastery is precariously built on a sheer cliff 900 meters above the Paro valley and the only way for visitors to arrive at the monastery is to hike for up to two hours from the base of the mountain.

 Visit Phobjikha Valley

-Despite being a popular destination, Phobjikha valley depending on the time of one’s visit, it does not feel touristy at all.
-The secluded village is enclosed by mountains covered in trees and scattered settlement with acres of agricultural land carpets the valley floor.
+Despite being a popular destination, Phobjikha Valley depending on the time of one’s visit, it does not feel touristy at all.
+The secluded village is enclosed by mountains covered in trees and scattered settlements with acres of agricultural land carpeting the valley floor.
 The wetland in the center of the valley is off limits to human activity, it is the roosting area for the endangered species the Black Necked Cranes.
 These migratory birds fly south to the village from Tibet every winter before flying back in early spring.
 The valley is known for its extremely serene environment and has become a popular meditation center.
 The scattered settlements are connected by trails which are ideal for hikes and mountain biking.

 Explore the Medieval Fortresses